bigjosh/De-Harak-Clock-Controller/README.md

 6. Install `ledscape-config.json` with...
     1. `wget --directory-prefix=/etc/ https://raw.githubusercontent.com/bigjosh/De-Harak-Clock-Controller/master/bbb/ledscape-config.json`
 6. `sync`

+Note that we remove `wicd` since it uses lots of CPU when idle and this increases the chances of the ARM having memory contention when the PRUs go to access the GPIO pins, which causes white flashes.

 ## If make a new SD flasher with the current system state